Marty Skovlund Jr.

 Christopher Paul Meyer

-Chris writes regularly at The Havok Journal in addition to hosting the Profiles in Havok podcast.
-He is a former nightclub bouncer, firefighter, corporate security trainer, and prison chaplain.
-He has done stand-up, been homeless for extended periods of time, had screenplays optioned, and gotten married.
-He was also in the military and spent 33 months in foreign combat zones, earning a Bronze Star in Afghanistan.
+Christopher Paul Meyer writes for The Havok Journal and hosts the Profiles in Havok podcast.
+He is a former nightclub bouncer, firefighter, corporate security trainer, prison chaplain, and military veteran who spent 33 months in foreign combat zones and received a Bronze Star in Afghanistan.
+For The Havok Journal, his work often focuses on veteran stories, culture, and contemporary issues, informed by an unconventional background that also includes stand-up comedy, periods of homelessness, and screenwriting.
 He has written one book, edited another, and is working on a third.
-He can be reached at Savage Wonder.
+He can be reached through Savage Wonder.

 Marshall McGurk